Garuda Indonesia: Destinations

-On 13 October 2009, the airline announced it would resume flights to Europe for the first time following its removal from the E.U. blacklist.
-It commenced flights between Jakarta and Amsterdam in June 2010, initially with a refueling stop in Dubai.
-On 2 December 2012, after agreeing to a codeshare agreement with Etihad Airways, the airline changed the refueling stop to Abu Dhabi.
-After the delivery of its Boeing 777-300ER aircraft in 2013, the airline removed the Abu Dhabi refueling stop, and commenced non-stop service to Amsterdam, as the longest flight operated by the airline, and consequently ending flights to Abu Dhabi, leaving Etihad as the sole operator between Jakarta and Abu Dhabi.
+On 13 October 2009, Garuda announced it would resume flights to Europe for the first time since its removal from the E.U. blacklist.
+It commenced flights between Jakarta and Amsterdam in June 2010, initially with a refuelling stop in Dubai.
+On 2 December 2012, after agreeing to a codeshare agreement with Etihad Airways, Garuda changed the refueling stop to Abu Dhabi.
+After the delivery of its Boeing 777-300ER aircraft in 2013, the airline removed the Abu Dhabi refueling stop, and commenced non-stop service to Amsterdam, as the longest flight Garuda operated, and consequently ending flights to Abu Dhabi, leaving Etihad as the sole operator between Jakarta and Abu Dhabi.
 On 8 September that year, the airline extended its Amsterdam flight with continuing service to London Gatwick.

-In 2011, Garuda flew 17.1 million passengers up 39% from the previous year, while the total revenue jumped 38% to Rp27.1 trillion ($2.95 billion).
-Composition of passengers on domestic routes and international routes was 81% versus 19% respectively.
+In 2011, Garuda flew 17.1 million passengers, up 39% from the previous year, while the total revenue jumped 38% to Rp27.1 trillion ($2.95 billion).
+The composition of passengers on domestic and international routes was 81% versus 19% respectively.

 On 31 March 2016, Garuda Indonesia inaugurated its first flight from Singapore Changi Airport to London Heathrow, using a Boeing 777-300ER.

 In mid 2016, Garuda announced its intention to resume service to Mumbai from Jakarta.
-This service is opened on 12 December 2016 via Bangkok using Boeing 737-800 NG.
+This service is opened on 12 December 2016 via Bangkok using Boeing 737-800NG.